pbiecek/archivist/vignettes/archivist.md

 <!--
 %\VignetteEngine{knitr::docco_linear}
-%\VignetteIndexEntry{The archivist package compedium}
+%\VignetteIndexEntry{The archivist package compendium}
 -->

-# The archivist package compedium
+# The archivist package compendium

 Some text about package